Menu

 Trademark law and NFT

-The current development shows how important it is to protect your products in the virtual world.
-It can make sense to expand your brands in terms of virtual goods.
+Recent developments show how important it is to protect your products in the virtual world.
+It might be interesting to consider extending your trademark portfolio to include virtual goods.

-Well-known companies such as Nike and L’Oréal have already registered their trademarks for “virtual goods” (e.g. for shoes, clothing, etc.).
+Well-known companies such as Nike and L’Oréal have already applied for and registered their trademarks for “virtual goods” (e.g. for footwear, clothing, etc.).

 Do you have questions about NFTs or need legal support?
-We will be happy to answer them and will be happy to advise you!
+We are happy to answer them and provide you with further advice!

 Karin Simon